Flindersia brayleyana: Description

 Flindersia brayleyana is a tree that typically grows to a height of 35 m.
 It has pinnate leaves arranged in more or less opposite pairs with between six and ten egg-shaped to elliptical leaflets that are 80–185 mm long and 30–80 mm wide on petiolules 10–25 mm long.
 The leaves have many conspicuous oil dots.
 The flowers are arranged in panicles 120–230 mm long, the sepals about 0.5 mm long and the petals white or cream-coloured, 2.5–3.5 mm long.
 The fruit is a smooth, woody capsule 60–100 mm long that splits into five at maturity, releasing seeds 45–60 mm long.

 Taxonomy

 Flindersia brayleyana was first formally described in 1866 by Ferdinand von Mueller in Fragmenta phytographiae Australiae from specimens collected near the Herbert River by John Dallachy.
 The specific epithet (brayleyana) honours Edward William Brayley.

 Distribution and habitat

 Queensland maple grows in rainforest at altitudes between 30 and 1100 m between the Daintree River and Rockingham Bay.

 Conservation status

 Flindersia brayleyana is classified as of "least concern" under the Queensland Government Nature Conservation Act 1992.

 Uses

 Queensland maple produces a good quality, decorative cabinet timber and has been used in the manufacture of propellers and plywood in Mosquito bomber aircraft and in acoustic guitars.
 However most specimens are protected in World Heritage areas, the timber is now in very short supply, and attempts to grow the tree in plantations have failed.
 Its heartwood is pink to brownish pink whilst the narrow sapwood band is white to pale grey.
+The timber provides very high chatoyance (iridescence or lustre), with an average value above 23 PZC.